Dell spins off VMware stake, generating up to $9.7 billion to pay down debt

 VMware, whose software helps companies squeeze more work from data center servers, has been looking for a chief executive officer after previous boss Pat Gelsinger was tapped to lead Intel Corp.
 Rowe said the company had no updates on the CEO search.

-Reporting by Munsif Vengattil in Bengaluru and Stephen Nellis in San Francisco; Editing by Anil D’Silva and Karishma Singh
+Reporting by Munsif Vengattil in Bengaluru, Stephen Nellis in San Francisco and Krystal Hu in New York; Editing by Anil D’Silva and Karishma Singh

 Our Standards: The Thomson Reuters Trust Principles.